Ammar-theScorpion/Disease-Prediction/README.md

 			                                         Heart Disease Prediction
+This project is a machine learning model that is designed to predict the likelihood of an individual developing heart disease based on a variety of factors.
+The model is trained on a large dataset of patient information, including demographics, medical history, and various health measurements such as blood pressure and cholesterol levels.
+Using advanced algorithms, the model is able to analyze this data and learn patterns that are associated with an increased risk of heart disease.

+Once trained, the model can be used to predict the risk of heart disease for a new individual by inputting their data into the model.
+This can be useful for doctors and other healthcare professionals in identifying individuals who may be at higher risk of developing heart disease and in need of preventative care.
+It can also be used by individuals themselves to help them understand their own risk of heart disease and take steps to reduce that risk.

 Data and features:
 Our data consists of around 300000 samples composed of both object and numeric data.
 ![Picture1](https://user-images.githubusercontent.com/79399411/207529511-424b97fe-f2e0-4adf-a1b8-1e8367a29139.png)